Skip to content

 Presentation

-For each payload which is to be disclosed, the corresponding payload signature (from the issued JWP) is included in the proof.
-If a payload is omitted from the presented JWP, the signature value will NOT be includeed, and the presentation proof will have one less part.
+For each payload which is to be disclosed, the corresponding payload signature (from the issued JWP) is included as a subsequent proof component.
+If the payload is being omitted, the corresponding payload signature is omitted from the proof components.

 Since the individual signatures in the proof value are unique and remain unchanged across multiple presentations, a Single Use JWP SHOULD only be presented a single time to each verifier in order for the holder to remain unlinkable across multiple presentations.